Resource-efficient equivariant quantum convolutional neural networks: Introduction

 The remainder of this paper is organized as follows.
 First, Sec.~\ref{sec: preliminaries} provides a concise overview of QCNNs and equivariant QNNs.
 Section~\ref{sec: sp-QCNN} formulates the equivariant sp-QCNN and shows its high measurement efficiency in estimating the expectation value of an observable and its gradient compared to the conventional equivariant QCNN.
-We also prove that the sp-QCNN does not suffer from barren plateaus under modest assumptions.
+We also prove the absence of barren plateaus in the sp-QCNN under modest assumptions that its subcircuits (equivalent to conventional QCNNs) do not exhibit barren plateaus.
 Section~\ref{sec: construction} introduces a group-theoretical method for constructing the equivariant sp-QCNNs and provides the theoretical basis for general model design.
 Section~\ref{sec: demo} numerically demonstrates the effectiveness of the equivariant sp-QCNN, showing that it outperforms conventional equivariant and non-equivariant QCNNs when the amounts of measurement resources and data are limited.
 Finally, Sec.~\ref{sec: conclusions} summarizes our proposal and results and discusses potential future research directions.